-Please note that the service these individuals will provide is of an informational nature.
+Please note that the service provided by CPG's tax hotline is of an informational nature.
 It should not be viewed as tax, legal, financial, or other advice.
-You must contact your tax advisor for assistance in preparing your tax returns or
+You must contact your tax advisor for assistance in preparing your tax returns or for other tax advice.